Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/using-log-parser-studio-to-find-guilty-ip-addresses-from-x-forwarded-for.md

     count(X-Forwarded-For) DESC
 ```

-Don’t forget to change the date when you run this query.
+Don't forget to change the date when you run this query.

 ## Web Log Importer

-If you are using [Web Log Importer](/tag/web-log-importer/), you can get the same information using the following query:
+If you are using [Web Log Importer](/tag/web-log-importer/1/), you can get the same information using the following query:

 ```sql
 SELECT